Graduate Student Prizes

 The Tamara Horowitz Graduate Paper Prize honors the memory of Dr. Tamara Horowitz, pictured at right, who was Associate Professor of Philosophy and of Women's Studies at Pitt until her untimely death in 2000.
 Professor Horowitz taught epistemology, feminist philosophy, and the philosophy of science and was a renowned and respected scholar and mentor.

-All Pitt graduate students are eligible for this prize, which is awarded to the best paper that directly and substantially addresses topics related to gender, sexuality, or women, broadly understood.
-There are no restrictions with respect to topic or methodology; entries may be empirical (quantitative or qualitative) studies, philosphical or crticial interventions, reviews, etc. Master's theses and published work are eligible, the only condition being that entries must have been initially prepared for a course, seminar, directed study, thesis, or independent research done at this University.
+All Pitt graduate students are eligible for this $200 prize, which is awarded to the best paper that directly and substantially addresses topics related to gender, sexuality, or women, broadly understood.
+There are no restrictions with respect to topic or methodology; entries may be empirical (quantitative or qualitative) studies, philosphical or crtical interventions, reviews, etc. Master's theses and published work are eligible, the only condition being that entries must have been initially prepared for a course, seminar, directed study, thesis, or independent research done at this University.
+Dissertation chapters are not eligible because they are not self-contained compositions, although a dissertation chapter designed for separate publication would be if it fulfills the other criteria.
 Winning entries will be chosen by a committee of GSWS affiliated faculty, who will assess them on the basis of their fit, clarity, and significance.

 GSWS Dissertation Prize